AluBhorta/UCSPy-Engine/README.md

 **NB:**

-- all `.csv` files are ignored by git, except for default schedule_params in `data/schedule_params/default/`.
+- all `.csv` files are ignored by .gitignore, except for the default schedule_params.

 ---